HarshavardhanaNaganagoudar/Memoria/README.md

 - 📊 **Advanced Caregiver Dashboard** – Provide a clear view of trends, strengths, and areas of concern
 - 🧠 **Model Choice Toggle** – Option to switch between GPT-OSS:20B and lighter local models for different devices
 - 🔔 **Smart Reminders** – Gentle nudges to log memories or take a test at user-friendly times
-- 🌍 **Multi-language Support** – Localized experience for global accessibility (starting with Spanish, German, Japanese)
+- 🌍 **Multi-language Support** – Localized experience for global accessibility
 - 🎨 **Customizable Zen Stone Themes** – Different calming visuals to personalize progress tracking
 - 🪄 **Voice Interaction Mode** – Speak your answers and receive AI feedback in natural conversation
 - 📤 **Secure Export** – Share progress reports or AI feedback summaries with doctors or caregivers in PDF format